Solutions for Smoke, Pollution, and Daily Damage

 Main_Woman wearing face mask

-We often obsess over protecting our skin from pollution and free radical damage.
-Unfortunately pollution can wreak havoc on your hair, too – and it may be a bigger problem than we thought.
+We often obsess over protecting our skin from air pollution and free radical damage.
+Unfortunately, pollution, from smoke to environmental irritants, can wreak havoc on your hair, too – and it may be a bigger problem than we thought.

 So how does pollution damage hair, and more importantly, how can we stop the cycle?
-Read on to find out!
+Read on to find out how you can protect your strands from the haunting environmental pollutants – plus the best anti-pollution hair care products to combat these faceless phantoms!

 How Pollution Damages Hair